nozer/api-blueprint/API Blueprint Specification.md

     Retrieves the list of **ACME Blog** posts.

     + Parameters
-        + limit (optional, number) ...
-Maximum number of posts to retrieve
+        + limit (number) - Maximum number of posts to retrieve

     + Response 200